-Set amongst the graceful landscape of Old Petrie Town, the Pine Rivers Heritage Museum encourages visitors to explore the district’s historic character through the permanent and ever changing special displays.
+Set amongst the graceful landscape of Old Petrie Town, the Pine Rivers Heritage Museum encourages visitors to explore the district’s historic character through the permanent and rotating displays covering a range of local themes.

-The museum is fully air-conditioned and there is always something new to see as we continue to build one of the best regional museums in the State, making it an ideal family outing.
+The museum is fully air-conditioned and there is always something new to see as we continue to build one of the best regional museums in the State.

 Entry is free

 See our What's on events calendar for the full list of upcoming exhibitions, workshops and events.

 - Temporary exhibition gallery

 The temporary gallery is of international standard, and plays host to a diverse range of exhibitions.
 With regular turnover, exhibitions are both developed from the Pine Rivers Heritage Museum Collection and on tour from our State and National museums.